Sweet Mouth Joy

 It’s also super easy because the decorations are store-bought and the buttercream is a simple American style using cocoa powder.

-This cake is great for both Easter and birthday parties.
+It's great for both Easter and birthday parties.
 A chocolate mud cake with all of the flavour and a super simple design.

 🥘 Ingredients